AviatrixSystems/avxlabs-docs/ace_pro/docs/lab12.md

 Lab 11 section on the POD Portal
 ```

-Insert the corresponding credentials, available on the POD Portal, to log in to the remote "edge" Workstation.
+Insert the corresponding credentials, available on the POD Portal, to log in to the remote "Workstation Edge".

 ```{figure} images/lab11-edge2.png
 ---